notmehul/coursera/Golang Specialization/README.md

-# Week 1 - Getting Started with GoLang
+# Week 1 - Getting Started with Go

     - efficient as C
     - sharing